-Immediately I made a connection with Rev. 12:3.
+Immediately I made a connection with Revelation 12:3 and Daniel 7.
+In chapter 12, the dragon had 7 heads and 10 horns with 7 crowns on his heads.
 This beast has 7 heads, 10 horns and 10 crowns on his horns.
-In Rev. 12:3 the dragon has 7 heads, 10 horns, and 7 crowns on his heads.
-In Daniel 7 the 4th beast has 10 horns, then Daniel sees another little horn emerge that uproots 3 of the 10 horns.
+In Daniel 7 is a description of four beasts that correlate to this beast.
+The 4th beast in Daniel has 10 horns, but another little horn emerges that uproots 3 of the 10 horns.

 Chris White made an interesting observation: “If you take the beasts in Daniel 7, that is a lion with wings, a bear, a four-headed leopard, and a 10 horned beast, and you combined them all into one beast, you would have a 7 headed ten horned beast with characteristics of a bear, leopard and a lion, exactly what we see in Revelation 13.”

 Another interesting verse that makes connection here is found in Isaiah.